-The main component of the building is red-brown brick, cross-masonry in an alternation of glazed and non-glazed bricks.
+The main component of the building is red-brown brick pattern rolling over the facade

 Werfstraat